cayennes/timer/readme.md

 This is a timer, because I wanted to learn elm.

 Enter number of minutes to time in the box.
-The space bar starts or pauses (but make sure the entry box isn't selected.)
+The space bar starts or pauses.

 If running locally, it must be compiled and acessed via index.html, since javascript is used for sound.